vizdata-f21/project-1-ctrl_alt_elite/proposal/proposal.md

     ## $ long          <dbl> -74.00602, -74.00602, -74.00602, -74.00602, -74.00602, -…

-For our dataset (tweets), we have chosen to examine the 2021 WEB Du Bois & Juneteenth Twitter data where each observation is a tweet that uses the DuBois Challenge hashtag, and the variables are the accompanying metadata such as likes, retweets, and location.
+For our dataset (tweets), we have chosen to examine the 2021 WEB Du Bois & Juneteenth Twitter data where each observation is a tweet from 2021 that uses the DuBoisChallenge hashtag, and the variables are the accompanying metadata such as likes, retweets, and location.
 The dataset includes 13 different variables and a total of 445 observations.
 The data was collected via scraping from Twitter based on the presence of the WEB Du Bois challenge hashtag.

 The following variables are included in the data set: